V. Bozeman: Early life

 Bozeman was born and raised in the South region of Los Angeles, California.
 She attended Crenshaw High School and California State University, Long Beach.
 She had the dream of being a singer since early childhood.

 Career

 Bozeman is currently under the label Mosley Music Group.
 She has previously been featured in music by Timbaland, CeeLo Green, Timothy Bloom, and Rihanna.
 Her manager is Monica Payne, formerly of the short-lived new jack swing groups The Gyrlz and Terri & Monica.

 Bozeman performed "What is Love" on the pilot of the hit show Empire.
 The show's debut soundtrack album peaked at number one on the Billboard 200 chart in the United States.
 The music video of the song garnered more than 100 million views on YouTube.

 Bozeman appeared as the love interest of Raheem DeVaughn in his 2019 music video "Just Right".

-In 2023, she was featured on the soundtrack of the musical movie The Color Purple with the song "Girls", collabing with Dyo and Ludmilla.
+In 2023, she was featured on the soundtrack of the musical movie The Color Purple with the song "Girls", featuring Dyo and Ludmilla.